ivanearisty/obsidian/Classes + Uni/Open Source/OS Write Up.md

 - **Implement Component-Based Architecture:** Structure your code into distinct, reusable components with clearly defined interfaces and implementations.
 - **Understand and Apply Dependency Injection:** Decouple components by defining abstract interfaces and injecting concrete implementations at runtime.
 - **Embrace Test-Driven Development:** Write unit tests for your interfaces before the implementation exists, using mocks to validate the contract.
-- **Build a CI/CD Pipeline:** Configure CircleCI to automatically enforce code quality, run tests, and report on code coverage, creating a safety net for all future development.
+- **Build a CI/CD Pipeline:** Configure CircleCI to automatically enforce code quality, run tests, and report on code coverage, creating a safety net for future development.
 - **Practice Professional Documentation:** Learn to write clear README.md and component.md files that make your project understandable and usable by others.

 ## Best Practices and General Guidelines